How To Use Mica Powders In Epoxy Resin

 Layer and Blend:

-By following these steps, you can achieve a stunning gradient or ombre effect with mica powder in your resin art, resulting in a visually captivating and seamless transition of colors.
+By following these steps, you can get a gradient or ombre look with mica powder in your resin art.

-12. Can I apply mica powder directly to the surface of cured resin?
+12. apply mica powder directly to cured resin

 To begin, gather the materials you’ll need, including your cured resin piece, mica powder in the desired color, a soft brush or makeup applicator, and a clear resin sealer (optional).